For RAD Participants- 2014

 If your research project is NEW and does not yet have IRB-Approval study…

-If your research project has NOT yet received IRB review, please submit it as soon as possible to the Office of Research Compliance (ORC).
-Office of Research Compliance recommends not waiting close to the RAD submission deadline (March 5, 2015) to submit your project for IRB review.
+If your research project has NOT yet received IRB review, please submit it as soon as possible to the Office of Research Compliance (OReC).
+Office of Research Compliance recommends not waiting close to the RAD submission deadline (February 4, 2014) to submit your project for IRB review.
 This is necessary in order for the IRB to carry out an effective review of the research project as required by the federal regulations.
 Also note that if any clarification or documentation is needed during IRB review this could delay your submission to RAD.
 Therefore, please allow at least two weeks for a thorough IRB review.

 Note that all RAD abstracts must have a UNTHSC faculty member as Principal Investigator (PI) on the IRB application.
 Physician, mentors, etc. from other hospitals or institutions CANNOT be the PI on a UNTHSC IRB application.

-For these NEW projects, send your IRB Application packet directly to ORC (CBH-160) BEFORE Tuesday, February 24, 2015.
-Any IRB application submitted to ORC (CBH-160) AFTER Tuesday, February 24, 2015 will NOT be considered for RAD.
+For these NEW projects, send your IRB Application packet directly to OReC (CBH-160) BEFORE Friday, January 31, 2014.
+Any IRB application submitted to OReC (CBH-160) AFTER Friday, January 31, 2014 will NOT be considered for RAD.

-Additionally, for these NEW projects, please be available during this time of IRB review to answer any questions about the protocol or make any necessary revisions.
+Additionally, for these NEW projects, please be available during this time of IRB review to answer, if any, questions about the protocol or make any necessary revisions.
 Again, best advice is NOT to wait until the deadline to send it in.

 Submission Guidance (for NEW IRB Protocols)